top of page

 Early July (visit their website for opening day) to November: open daily, 10-5 pm

-Stop eighteen is Grateful Vineyards and they have a tasting room that serves wine, cider, and beer all-in-one gathering space with food pairings available (artisan pizza) with flights.
-Reservations are recommended at Grateful so head to their website to reserve or call them to RSVP.
+Stop eighteen is Grateful Vineyards, and they have a tasting room that serves wine, cider, and beer in one space, with food pairings available (artisan pizza) and flights.
+Reservations are recommended at Grateful, so head to their website to reserve or call them to RSVP.
 No reservation is needed outdoors in the garden.
-Friendly dogs on leashes are welcomed outside in the meadow and yes they are family friendly.
+Friendly dogs on leashes are welcome outside in the meadow, and yes, they are family friendly.

-They have an open meadow with picnic tables that requires no reservation for all the guests at every age.
-There is also have a covered tented area in the colder months with fireside warmth or you may bring blankets and lawn chairs too.
-Just to give you a heads!!
-Because of the excellent food, location, view of Mt.
-Hood they do a lot of wedding receptions here so i can be very crowded on the weekends.
+They have an open meadow with picnic tables that requires no reservation for guests of all ages.
+There is also a covered tented area in the colder months with fireside warmth, or you may bring blankets and lawn chairs too.
+To give you a heads up!!
+Because of the excellent food, location, and view of Mt.
+Hood, they do a lot of wedding receptions here, so it can be very crowded on the weekends.

 541-399-6665